danbradham/ftl/README.md

     <img src="media/ftl_demo.gif"/>
 </p>

+[!WARNING]
+This software is a prototype.
+At this stage of development I'm exploring ideas and design patterns.

 ## Features
 - 🚀 **FFMPEG-powered**: Convert image sequences to mov/mp4/gif with optimal settings
 - 🖼️ **Batch Processing**: Batch encode multiple image sequences with a single command